Convert Access Database to Visual Basic.Net

 Microsoft Access is showing its age – the underlying techniques (File Server, VBA, DAO, Jet Database Engine, ODBC) hark back 20 or more years.

-For company administration systems, the combination of a Visual Basic Front-End with an Access database Back-End is the ideal.
+For company administration Applications, the combination of a Visual Basic Front-End with an Access database Back-End is the ideal.
 Visual Basic is business rules oriented – and an Access database is cheap, efficient and easy to maintain.

 Visual Basic.Net Upgrade Conversion Reasons